howking/trantest/README.md

-# trantest
+## trantest

-This is GitLocalize Test Repo.
+This is My GitLocalize Test Repo.

+## Usage

+go to GitLocalize site.